eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/cpp_development.md

 In order to run the app make sure the `devenv-runtimes` package is part of your [`.velocitas.json`](https://github.com/eclipse-velocitas/vehicle-app-cpp-template/blob/main/.velocitas.json) (which should be the default) and the runtime is up and running.
 Read more about it in the [run runtime services](/docs/tutorials/vehicle_app_runtime/local_runtime) section.

-Now chose one of the options to start the VehicleApp under development (including Dapr sidecar):
+Now chose one of the options to start the VehicleApp under development:

 1. Press <kbd>F5</kbd>